 Enrolment in the National Cervical Screening Programme

-After you’ve had your first smear test, you’ll automatically be enrolled in the National Cervical Screening Programme – joining more than 1 million other women.
+After you’ve had your first screening test, you’ll automatically be enrolled in the National Cervical Screening Programme – joining more than 1 million other women.

 Benefits of being in the programme